FAQs

 First of all, thank you so much if this is something you are wondering and wanting to ask!
 I love to be referred to by the name Constellation, which feels like it encompasses all parts of my system.

-Some people would rather continue to refer to me as Bethany, and that’s fine too; I ask for nothing else if that’s your preference and/or feels easiest to you.
+Some people would rather continue to refer to me as Bethany, and I accept that too.

-Some close friends and loved ones are familiar with the different alters and refer to whoever’s out by name; if you’re around me in person you’re welcome to ask who’s fronting, and depending on the circumstances I might feel comfortable disclosing that.
-Online, our system currently prefers to be more private about that.
+Some close friends and loved ones are familiar with the different alters and refer to them by name; if you’re around me in person you’re welcome to ask which alter you’re speaking with, and depending on the circumstances I might feel comfortable disclosing that.

 You’re just one person in the end.
-Why do you call the alters by different names / why do you use plural pronouns?
+Why call the alters by different names?
 Isn’t this counterproductive to healing?

-All parts are Bethany Jennings.
+All parts are Constellation or Bethany Jennings.
+All parts recognize that.
 But at the same time, alters in a DID system can be substantially different from each other.
 For me, many of those differences come from backgrounds and personal histories where the alter was known by that name—to them, that is their name.
 Think of it like a nickname for that side of me, if it helps.

 What does healing with this look like?
 Are you trying to fuse (integrate) all of the alters into “one person”?